-On June 23, 1894 Pierre de Coubertin founded the International Olympic Committee (IOC) in a ceremony held at the University of Sorbonne in Paris.
-Demetrius Vikelas from Greece became the first president of the IOC.
-Two years later, in 1896, the first modern Olympic Games were held in Athens, where Coubertin was elected as the second IOC president, a role he kept until 1925.
+On June 23, 1894 Pierre de Coubertin founded the International Olympic Committee (IOC) in a ceremony held at the University of Sorbonne in Paris, France.
+Demetrius Vikelas from Greece became the first president of the IOC and two years later, in 1896, the first modern Olympic Games were held in Athens, where Coubertin was elected as the second IOC president, a role he kept until 1925.

 In this Article

 - Olympic flame relay

 - Modern Olympic history

 - Sochi Hosts Winter Olympics in February 2014